 INSTRUCTIONS & INFO

 AirDrop lets you share photos, videos, websites, locations, and more with other nearby devices.
-To share content with AirDrop, both users need to be using devices running iOS 7 or later.
+To share content with AirDrop, both users need to be using iOS 7 or later devices.
 Note: AirDrop transfers information using Wi-Fi and Bluetooth.
 You need an iCloud account to share with Contacts.

-To turn AirDrop on or off and control whom you can share content with, swipe up from the bottom of your screen to show Control Center and select Air Drop.
+To turn AirDrop on or off and control whom you can share content with, swipe up from the bottom of your screen to show Control Center and tap Air Drop.

-Choose one of these options: Receiving Off: Turns off AirDrop receiving.
+Choose one of these options: Off: Turns off AirDrop.
 Contacts Only: Only your contacts can see your device.
 Everyone: All nearby iOS devices using AirDrop can see your device.

-The other user will receive an alert with a preview of the content you want to share, and can either "Accept" or "Decline".
+The other user receives an alert with a preview of the content you want to share, and can either "Accept" or "Decline".